Anthonyrajlucas/battleship-game/README.md

  - Ultimate Battleships is a Python terminal game, which runs in the Code Institute mock terminal on Heroku

- - This is a simple implementation of the Battleships game in Python.
-The game allows you to play against the computer by guessing the locations of battleships on a game board.

- - The game board will be generated and the battleships will be placed randomly on the board.
+ - The code provided is a simplified version of the Battleship game.
+Here's a short summary of what the code does:

+1. It imports the random module for generating random numbers.
+2. It defines several functions:
+   - Creates a game board with dimensions rows x cols and initializes all cells with "O".
+   - Prints the game board.
- - The game board is randomly generated and the battleships are placed on the board in random positions.
+   - Randomly places battleships on the board according to the specified ship widths.
+   - Checks if a guess is within the bounds of the game board.
+   - Takes user input for a guess (row and column) and checks if it is a valid guess.
+   - The game loop continues until the game is over.

+Overall, this code sets up and plays a simplified version of the Battleship game where the player and computer take turns guessing coordinates on the game board to sink each other's battleships.

  - Here is the live version of my project.